 MRP section VIII.B.2.f

 f.
 Minimum Sampling Frequency.
-For each constituent with a 1/Quarter minimum sampling frequency, if the Discharger can demonstrate, after two years of quarterly monitoring, that the data ranges, averages, and standard deviations are similar for quarterly versus twice a year, the minimum sample frequency can be reduced from quarterly (1/Quarter) to twice a year (2/Year).
+For each constituent with a 1/Quarter minimum sampling frequency, after two years of quarterly monitoring, the minimum sample frequency can be reduced to twice a year (2/Year).

 3. Make corrections to the language in the last paragraph in WDRs sections VI.C.7 and VII.G to clarify that chronic toxicity split samples are for assessing laboratory performance not determining compliance as follows: